 The second most important is the conceptual, logical structure, which you and the visitors ordinarily think about the site.

 Site Map –

-The Site Map is a separate page that is used by visitors and search engine spiders to find all the pages on a Web site.
+The Site Map is a separate page used by visitors and search engine spiders to find all the pages on a Web site.
 It is usually linked from every page of the Web site, and, in small sites, it has a link to every page in the Web site, regardless of hierarchy, using the full path to that page.
-If the site is large (over about 300 pages), then lower tier pages can be put on secondary site map pages.
+If the site is large (over 300 pages), lower tier pages can be put on secondary site map pages.
 The site map is essential, not just for visitors.
-Search engine spiders, the robot programs that add your Web pages to the search engines, use site maps to navigate quickly through the site and get to all your pages.
+Search engine spiders, the robot programs that add your Web pages to the search engines, use site maps to navigate the site quickly and get to all your pages.

 Repeating Links On Every Page –

 Several Web site pages or facilities must be accessible from every page of the site.
-These include The main page, the site map, the contact page, and some other pages that you want to push in the search engine.
+These include The main page, the site map, the contact page, and some other pages you want to push in the search engine.
 Pages like the home page and the site map must always be linked using a full path absolute link, and the link text (”Anchor Text”) should include the keywords of the main page, not just “home.”
 Search engines use that link text to rank your main page.
 If you are selling shoes, the link text should say “Shoes.”
 Unless your Website is called “Home,” it is not a good idea to link to the main page with the text “home.”
 A shopping site needs to have a shopping cart link on every page as well, of course.

-The following additional links and features are optional, but are highly recommended:
+The following additional links and features are optional but are highly recommended:

 Featured Pages –

-As noted, you may need to promote a particular item on every page of your site, or a group of pages.
+As noted, you may need to promote a particular item on every page of your site or a group of pages.
 Often, the item or items to be developed will change, so it is good to have a dynamic system that can quickly generate these links.